kstoltzenburg/SoftwareTesting-Learning/lp3thw/notes.md

 * Christoph Zwerschke on the new python 3.6 f-strings: https://cito.github.io/blog/f-strings/
 * Formatting strings in earlier python versions (all examples work in python 2.7 - 3.5): https://pyformat.info/
 * Python docs themselves: https://docs.python.org/3/library/string.html#format-string-syntax

-As this now gives a syntax Error when run with < python3.6, I've added as shebang as per [this stackoverflow comment](https://stackoverflow.com/questions/2429511/why-do-people-write-the-usr-bin-env-python-shebang-on-the-first-line-of-a-pyt/2429517#2429517) and made the script executable.
-Now runnable directly:
+As this now gives a syntax Error when run with < python3.6, I've added as shebang as per [this stackoverflow comment](https://stackoverflow.com/questions/2429511/why-do-people-write-the-usr-bin-env-python-shebang-on-the-first-line-of-a-pyt/2429517#2429517) and made the script executable, to run directly:

 ```
 ./myscript.py
 ```

+Other notes:

 * variables need to start with a character - "1" is not a valid variable name